amarkal/amarkal-shortcode/README.md

 ## overview

-**amarkal-shortcode** Is a shortcode engine that lets you add shortcodes to WordPress with a user interface based on [amarkal-ui](https://github.com/askupasoftware/amarkal-ui).
+**amarkal-shortcode** Is a shortcode engine that lets you add shortcodes to WordPress with a [amarkal-ui](https://github.com/askupasoftware/amarkal-ui) based user interface.